Servebolt/servebolt-optimizer/README.md

 This repository contains the WordPress plugin Servebolt Optimizer - a plugin that:
 - Optimizes your WordPress-site through markup cleanup, adding indexes and ensuring that your database is running with the best MySQL storage engine.
-- Adds support and control features for Servebolt Accelerated Domains
+- Adds support and admin features for Servebolt Accelerated Domains
 - Gives you neat features related to Cloudflares services (cache purge, image resize)
-- Gives you additional benefits when hosting your site at Servebolt (cache control, cache purging)
+- Gives you additional benefits when hosting your site at Servebolt (cache admin, cache purging)

 The plugin infrastructure is loosely based on: https://github.com/avillegasn/wp-beb